balajich/reverse-proxy-spring-cloud-gateway/README.md

 # Reverse proxy using Spring Cloud Gateway
 In this tutorial we are going to a run reverse proxy that is going to server requests on behalf of tomcat.
-- Run reverse proxy (Spring Cloud Gateway) on 8080 port
+- Run reverse proxy (Spring Cloud Gateway Netty) on 8080 port
 - Run rest api (tomcat) on 9090 port
+- Modify the configurations of Netty to route requests to a newly added tomcat that is running on 9091
+- How to handle tomcat failovers
 # Source Code
     git clone https://github.com/balajich/reverse-proxy-spring-cloud-gateway.git
 # Architecture
+# Video
 # Prerequisite
 - JDK 1.8 or above
 - Apache Maven 3.6.3 or above